LilasX/Elementary-Numerical-Methods-2024/README.md

 # Elementary-Numerical-Methods-2024
-Some codes related to assignments questions, mostly plotting graphs.
+Some Java and Python codes related to assignments questions, mostly plotting graphs.